NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sense Allies.md

 Like many humans raised in a close-knit community, you have always been strongly attuned to the presence of others.
-Willing allies that you are aware of within 60 feet that would otherwise be [[Conditions/Undetected|Undetected]] by you are instead [[Conditions/Hidden|Hidden]] from you.
+Willing allies that you are aware of within 60 feet that would otherwise be [[Undetected|Undetected]] by you are instead [[Hidden|Hidden]] from you.
 The flat check for you to target willing allies within 60 feet that are hidden from you is DC 5 Flat check instead of 11.

 *Source: Pathfinder Player Core*
 *ORC*